-If the model has not entered the speed course (i.e. first crossing of Base A in the direction of Base B) within the thirty (30) seconds, the flight time will commence the moment the thirty (30) seconds expire.
-If the model has not entered the speed course within the thirty (30) seconds, this is to be announced by the judges.
+If the model has not entered the speed course (i.e. first crossing of Base A in the direction of Base B) within the thirty (30) seconds, the scored flight will commence at the moment the thirty (30) seconds expire.
+If the model has not entered the speed course within the thirty (30) seconds, this is to be announced.